paulAlexSerban/prj--personal-portfolio/frontend/portfolio-website-nextjs/src/content/posts/html-semantics-best-practices-and-tips.md

 ---
 title: "HTML Semantics"
-subheading: "Best Practices and Tips for Better Web Development"
+subheading: "Best practices and tips for better web development"
 excerpt: "HTML semantics play a crucial role in web development as they provide context to web content.
 It helps web browsers, search engines, and assistive technologies understand the structure and purpose of the content.
-There are several best practices for using HTML semantics, including using descriptive HTML tags, using ARIA roles, using microdata, using nested HTML tags correctly, using form semantics, and validating HTML. "
+There are several best practices for using HTML semantics, including using descriptive HTML tags, using ARIA roles, using micro-data, using nested HTML tags correctly, using form semantics, and validating HTML. "
 status: "published"
 author: "Paul Serban"
 date: "January 24, 2019"